decorative image for blog on using containers to improve php application security

 • Source code for all components in the image is available

-It’s important to note that, even when using trusted images, adding applications or making configuration changes will introduce new variables that you must take into account.
+It’s important to note that, even when using trusted container images, adding applications or making configuration changes will introduce new variables that you must take into account.

 Back to top

-Proactive Vulnerability Management for Containerized PHP
+Proactive Vulnerability Management for Apps Using PHP Containers

 When bringing in external content to build your apps, it’s important to keep proactive vulnerability management in mind.